-Below is a list of ancillary fees (AKA other potential fees) you may incur that are not included in the monthly advisory fee or Wrap Fee.
+Below is a list of ancillary fees (other potential fees) you may incur that are not included in the monthly advisory fee or Wrap Fee.
 These fees would be incurred based on a client’s request or other action which is why they are excluded from fees and services covered by the Wrap Fee.

 This list of fees is the current list of ancillary fees.
 We reserve the right to change these fees in the future.
 Our affiliated broker-dealer, Stash Capital, may share (with Apex, the Custodian) in a portion of the fees listed below that are paid by any client.
 In the case Stash Capital and Apex share a fee amount, we believe they have determined a reasonable division based on the respective time and resources of each party needed to address and respond to the Client request or action giving rise to the fee.

-Electronic Statement & Electronic Trade Confirms—$0
+Electronic Statement & Electronic Trade Confirms: $0

-Paper Confirms***—$2 per confirm
+Paper Confirms:*** $2.50 per confirm

-Paper Account and Tax Statements*** – $5 per statement
+Paper Account and Tax Statements:*** $5 per statement

-Paper Prospectuses*** – $3 per prospectus
+Paper Prospectuses:*** $1.50 per prospectus

-Escheatment processing – $10 per account
+Escheatment processing: $7 per account

-ACAT (Automated Customer Account Transfer):
+ACAT (Automated Customer Account Transfer): $75 per account

-On certain types of Stash accounts, in addition to the ancillary fees described above, we also may share in:
+In addition to the ancillary fees described above, we also may share in: